States submit vaccine orders as coronavirus death toll grows

 Kansas Gov. Laura Kelly said the state’s vaccine plan calls for the first shots to go to front-line health care workers with a high risk of coronavirus exposure, including workers in nursing homes, as well as nursing home residents.
 Meatpacking plant workers and grocery store employees will be next in line, along with first responders.

+The state expects more than 500,000 in combined doses from Pfizer and Moderna by the end of December, the governor said, with the first distribution starting on Dec.
+15. DeWine said it’s too soon to know when adults without health problems will receive a vaccine and warned Ohioans will have to remain vigilant.

+“We’re in a very dangerous situation and ... we can’t let our hospitals get to the point where health care is threatened,” DeWine said.
+“The curfew, mask-wearing, retail inspection have helped, but they haven’t helped enough.
+We’ll have to do more.
+We don’t have a choice.”

-Webber reported from Fenton, Michigan, and Rubinkam from Allentown, Pennsylvania.
-Bryan Anderson in Raleigh, North Carolina; Carla K. Johnson in Seattle; Edith Lederer in New York City; John Hanna in Topeka, Kansas; Paul Davenport in Phoenix; Sam Metz in Carson City, Nevada; and Susan Haigh in Hartford, Connecticut, contributed to this story.
+Christie reported from Phoenix.
+Associated Press writers Bryan Anderson in Raleigh, North Carolina; Carla K. Johnson in Seattle; Edith Lederer in New York City; John Hanna in Topeka, Kansas; Michael Rubinkam in northeastern Pennsylvania; Paul Davenport in Phoenix; Sam Metz in Carson City, Nevada; Susan Haigh in Hartford, Connecticut; and Tammy Webber in Fenton, Michigan, contributed to this story.